-The main protection of your child's health is for the SSAP to prevent ill children from attending the SSAP and thus infecting your own child with the illness.
-The staff members have been trained to recognize possible infectious disease symptoms, and families of children with these symptoms will be asked to keep their children at home and away from well children.
+The main protection of your child's health is for the Children's Center to prevent ill children from attending the Center.
+The Children's Center staff members have been trained to recognize possible infectious disease symptoms, and families of children with these symptoms will be asked to keep their children at home and away from well children.

-Please observe the following child care health policies:
+Please observe the following childcare health policies:

 - 1. All illnesses must be reported to SSAP staff so they are aware of the child's absence and/or infectious disease.
-Please notify the Director prior to returning to the Program after an injury, serious illness, or operation. - 2.
-The SSAP reserves the right to exclude a child from care if they are not able to participate in all of the daily activities, if additional staff are required to provide care for the child thus compromising the health and safety of other children, or if their illness poses a risk of spread of disease to others.
+Please notify the Director prior to returning to the Program after an injury, serious illness, or operation.

+- 2. The SSAP reserves the right to exclude a child from care if they are not able to participate in all of the daily activities, if additional staff are required to provide care for the child thus compromising the health and safety of other children, or if their illness poses a risk of spread of disease to others.
 (According to the guidelines provided by the American Academy of Pediatrics).

-- 3. 3.
-If your child is sent home because they are suspected of having a contagious illness, such as those listed below, a note from your child's pediatrician or family doctor, containing an actual diagnosis, will be required before the child may return to DCCC:
+- 3. If your child is sent home because they are suspected of having a contagious illness, such as those listed below, a note from your child's pediatrician or family doctor, containing an actual diagnosis, will be required before the child may return to DCCC:

 - conjunctivitis, such as pink eye

 - measles, roseola, rubella, fifth disease, chicken pox, whooping cough, mumps

 - skin infections/rash, such as poison ivy

 - head lice

 - strep throat

 - hand, foot and mouth disease